epasveer/seer/README.md

     % seergdb --start --sar yes  myprog arg1 arg2       # Debug myprog with its arguments.
                                                         # The program's start address is randomized.

+The program's symbols can be taken from a separated file instead of the executable.

+    % seergdb --sym myprog.db myprog arg1 arg2          # Debug myprog with its arguments.
+                                                        # Take the symbols from myprog.dbg.

 See "-h" for the full Seer help.

     % seergdb -h